strimzi/strimzi.github.io/_posts/2019-08-08-hacking-for-cruise-control.md

 kubectl apply -f kafka.yaml
 ```
 The 'metrics.reporters' field can take a list of comma-separated metric reporter class names.
 At runtime, Kafka will loop through this list and instantiate these metric reporters to run concurrently.

+At user-defined time windows, Cruise Control will read these reported metrics from the designated Kafka topic and use them for cluster monitoring and balancing.
+How to configure the connection between Cruise Control and Kafka will be described later in the post.

 # Accessing Zookeeper